 Palliative care is a special kind of healthcare.
 It focuses on easing the symptoms and stress of a serious illness.
 The goal is to improve the quality of life for patients, families, and caregivers.

 Palliative care is for anyone with a serious illness.
 It is not based on the patient's age or stage of illness.
 Palliative care can be provided to patients with cancer while they are getting active treatment including chemotherapy, radiation therapy, and immunotherapy.

 If you want to talk with a provider from Supportive and Palliative Care Services, talk with your care team.
-A member of your team can assist with placing a referral to Palliative Care Services.
+We will refer you to Harborview Palliative Care, Seattle Cancer Care Alliance Palliative Care, or an organization closer to your home.